yoavram/subaru/README.md

 ```
 python subscenter.py
 ```
-Subaru will get the latest episodes feed from [subcenter] and search it for the series in the `FAVORITES` constant.
+Subaru will get the latest episodes feed from [subscenter] and search it for the series in the `FAVORITES` constant.
 It will then download subtitles for every episode it finds.

 ### On demand